-Shareroot (ASX:SRO) wants to become a blockchain-powered user-generated content licensing platform, but again, doesn’t appear to have progressed it.
+Shareroot (ASX:SRO) wants to become a blockchain-powered user-generated content licensing platform, but again, doesn’t appear to progressed it.

 Tianmei Beverage (ASX:TB8) said they wanted to make blockchain water in January.
 But they have since been suspended from the ASX for not lodging an annual report.

 Genetic Technologies (ASX:GTG) has not yet secured a deal to match its aspirations to be a medical data blockchain company.

 Cashing in on crypto